-Trustisto creates word-of-mouth within your ecommerce store.
-The conversion toolkit takes popular visitor actions, views and purchases and turns them into even more of them.
+Trustisto's nudge marketing popups boost conversion within your ecommerce store.
+The nudge marketing toolkit takes popular visitor actions, views and purchases and turns them into even more of them.
 It does so through tiny, unobtrusive social proof alerts.
-Think of them as sales people whispering in your ear how many people are also interested in the same product or bought it so far, when an offer ends, or any other reassuring words a potential customer might need to hear.
+Think of them as helpful signposting on popular products, how many people have bought it so far, when an offer ends, or any other reassuring words a potential customer might need to hear.

 Trustisto is trust in a bottle.